benjr10/SecureGate/REFLECTION.md

 ## Part 1 — What I Built

-I built SecureGate, a focused authentication and security application using Next.js, TypeScript, Prisma, PostgreSQL, NextAuth, and Resend.
+I built SecureGate, a focused authentication and security application using Next.js, TypeScript, Prisma, PostgreSQL, NextAuth, and Resend/Nodemailer.
 The app includes secure signup and login flows, email verification, password reset functionality, JWT session handling, protected dashboard routes, middleware-based access control, rate limiting, and password hashing with bcryptjs.
 I also implemented responsive dashboard and profile pages, proper validation handling, secure error messaging, and a lightweight public landing page to create a cleaner flow before authentication and make the application feel more production-ready.

 ---